What’s legal, what’s not under the new Texas abortion law

 How is the law enforced?

-Any provider who performs or anyone who assists a woman in obtaining an abortion after a fetal heartbeat is detected can be sued for violating the legislation by any citizen — not by the state of Texas.
+Any provider who performs or anyone who assists a pregnant person in obtaining an abortion after a fetal heartbeat is detected can be sued for violating the legislation by any citizen — not by the state of Texas.

 The legislation differs from other pro-life state laws in that it gives private citizens the right to sue abortion providers and anyone assisting in the unlawful procedure in civil court rather than leaving a criminal probe to state officials.